AntiPwr/AntiPwr.github.io/root/wiki/Whisper of the Well Information.md

 <a href="Concordia">Concordia</a> is a continent governed by the <a href="Branches of Concordia">Branches of Concordia</a>, a government formed around hereditary meritocracy, nationalism, and strict cultural values.
 Emerging from the ashes of the slow fire that was the Esteran Leredith's decline during the previous Taxotheir and Cel Blindbirth Lines, the Branches forged new roots of governance in the values of unity, cultural heritage, and economic growth at the start of the Line from Few.

 In the Current Line, two polarized factions, the <a href="Seos Ofshut">Seos Ofshut</a> and the <a href="Leiflan Ofshut">Leiflan Ofshut</a>, shape the political climate of the Branches.
 Seos push for foreign trade and expansion, while Leiflan favor isolationism and cultural conservation.
 Resources like Lichen Pearls and Corlin Trees support both economic and spiritual life, with cities like the capital order of Kaina and the military port city of Be'him holding strategic and historical significance on the continent.
-The Sedl Continental Army, a mobile governing body and militia, occupies the entire continent except the far mountain reaches to the northeast.
+The Sedl Continental Army, a mobile governing body and militia, occupies the entire continent except the far, icy reaches to the northeast.

 The current state of polarization and political turmoil was a result of the years following the War of Conclusions, with the era being remembered in Concordian culture as the "<a href="Driftwood Nightmare">Driftwood Nightmare</a>".
 This war was between the Scepitath (now Sol Unita) and the Branches of Concordia, started on the 467th year of the Line from Few and lasted 37 years.
 You will learn more about the following events soon.